SimpleLuke/cv/README.md

 ## <a name="interests">Outside of Work</a>

-- 💻 **Getting involved in the tech scene**: Co-organiser of [Makers Alumni Hub](https://www.linkedin.com/company/94159673) and attending events in a variety of tech groups and meetups, eg. [Codebar](https://codebar.io/)
+- 💻 **Getting involved in the tech scene**: Co-organiser of [Makers Alumni Hub](https://www.linkedin.com/company/94159673), volunteering to test new Kotlin curriculum for Makers Academy Bootcamp and attending events in a variety of tech groups and meetups, eg. [Codebar](https://codebar.io/)
 - 🧘 **Yoga:** Certified yoga teacher with a passion for promoting physical and mental well-being
 - 📚 **Reading:** Enjoys expanding knowledge on software development by reading books such as [Eloquent JavaScript](https://eloquentjavascript.net/), [The Road to React](https://www.amazon.co.uk/Road-learn-React-pragmatic-React-js-ebook/dp/B077HJFCQX), [Refactoring UI](https://www.refactoringui.com/)
 - 🧗‍♂️ **Bouldering:** Active bouldering enthusiast who climbs at least twice a week to stay disciplined and commitment